Home Finance Page 20

 The other type of 529 College Savings Plan is different in that the growth of the Savings 529 College Savings Plan is based on market performance of the investment form, which is usually in the form of mutual funds.
 In this way you may benefit greatly over a Preferred 529 College Savings Plan in that the market could outperform the rate of tuition increase.
 However, in the alternative, the Savings 529 College Savings Plan may have stagnant, or negative growth, over time that would not equal or exceed the Prepaid 529 College Savings Plan.

-One of the savings advantages of a 529 College Savings Plan is that it affords tax exemption from state taxes.
+One of the great advantages of a 529 College Savings Plan is that it affords tax exemption from state taxes.
 This means that all the money that is contributed into the 529 College Savings Plan will be treated as if the money was never considered part of your income.
 For example, if your income for the year is $100,000 and you contribute $10,000 to your 529 College Savings Plan in that year then, for tax purposes, you will be treated as if your income for the year was $90,000.
-529 College Savings Plans are not irrevocable and the person who invests in the money may withdraw at any time but will incur penalties for early withdrawal.
+529 College Savings Plans are considered to be a great way to avoid estate taxes in that they are not considered part of you estate, but part of the estate of your child, however, they are not irrevocable.
+This means that any unused portion of the 529 College Savings Plan may be taken out of the 529 College Savings plan and reinvested by the parent.
 Even though it is perfectly legal to do this the parent will be required to pay income tax on the benefit incurred as well as a 10% early withdrawal penalty.

 The exception to the early withdrawal penalties are: the designated beneficiary dies; the designated beneficiary becomes disabled; or the designated beneficiary receives a scholarship, veterans assistance, or employer provided education assistance.
 If one of these things occurs then the penalties will not apply.
 Even if none of these exceptions apply no penalty will be incurred by the 529 College Savings Plan holder if, for some reason, the entire allotment of savings is not used on the named beneficiary and the amount remaining is rolled over to another beneficiary.
 If the leftover amount of the 529 College Savings Plan is rolled over to another qualified recipient within 60 days then the there will be no penalty associated with early withdrawal.